sandialabs/tenzing/docs/api.md

 The general flow is

 1. Define the MPI and GPU operations of your program using `SDP::OpBase` and it's children
-2. Construct an `SDP::Graph<OpBase>` of your program's operations
+2. Construct an `SDP::Graph<OpBase>` to model the dependences between your program's operations.
-3. Construct an initial `SDP::State`
+3. Construct an initial `SDP::State` from the graph.
 4. Construct a model of the execution platform with `SDP::Platform`
 5. Use `State::get_decisions(Platform)` to generate list of possible next operations or resource constraints to apply in the program.
 6. Use `State::apply(Decision)` to get the state that results from a particular decision.

-A consequence of this implementation is that not all `Decisions` actually represent the execution of a program operation.
-They may instead constrain the program in some way (a resource binding, choosing among multiple implementation options).
-The next `State` resulting from the current `State` and a `Decision` would reflect such a change in a revised `Graph` in that `State`.

 ## Operations